cykod/Quintus-website/public/guide/core.md

 The callback won't be called until all the assets are loaded.

 To help organize your assets, Quintus defines some default paths for where you should put your assets.
-Image assets are loaded from "images/" (nested under the main directory where you HTML file is located).
+Image assets are loaded from "images/" (nested under the main directory where your HTML file is located).
 Audio is loaded under "audio/" and anything else is loaded via Ajax from "data/".
 You can control these by passing in an options hash to the initial Quintus constructor method if you want to use different paths, for example to load everything from "http://cdn.yourgame.com/assets/":

   var Q = Quintus({ imagePath: "http://cdn.yourgame.com/assets/",
                     audioPath: "http://cdn.yourgame.com/assets/",